xsawyerx/web-scraping/README.md

 # Sawyer's web scraping scripts

-I started doing web scraping again.

-Most of these scripts were on my web scraping talk given at AmsterdamX.pm in January.
+Some of these web scraping scripts were part of a talk I gave at the AmsterdamX Perl Mongers group (AmsterdamX.pm).

+Most of these scripts are in violation of the websites' Terms of Use conditions.
+They should only be used for educational purposes.

+In essence, don't be a dick.